sjmisina/sufs_up/README.md

 ## Overview Statistical Analysis

-Clent wants information about temperature trends, specifically, temperature data for the months of June and December in Oahu.
+Clent requests information about temperature trends -- specifically, temperature data for the months of June and December in Oahu.
 This data will be key in determining viability of proposed surf and ice cream shop for year-round business.

 ### Results